bagder/log/README.md

 - A tsunami of web traffic on the curl site apparently started just before Jan 16.
 I have no idea what this is since I don't log anything.
 Fastly just deals with it for us right now, but if the pattern sticks going forward I will need to investigate.
+(The image below is from the Fastly control panel.
+The Y axis and the averages, are amounts per hour.
+The X axis is the last week.)
 ![A web traffic tsunami](web-tsunami.png)

-- I posted by blog post called [Enforcing the pyramid](https://daniel.haxx.se/blog/2022/01/17/enforcing-the-pyramid-of-open-source/) explaining a little why it is hard to fix the problem quality and occasional security issues appearing in small but widely used open source projects.
+- I posted my blog post called [Enforcing the pyramid](https://daniel.haxx.se/blog/2022/01/17/enforcing-the-pyramid-of-open-source/) explaining a little why it is hard to fix the problem of low quality and occasional security issues appearing in small but widely used open source projects.
 I think often the real reasons for the problems are ignored and people mostly repeat "lack of funding".
-It might also be a lack of funding, but the problem is also *where* funding should go and *how* to manage that funding to actually enforce software components others rely on.
+It might still be a lack of funding, but the problem is also *where* funding should go and *how* to manage that funding to actually enforce the software components others rely on.
+Everyone's good intention are unfortunately not going to change a lot I think, for pure economic reasons: companies make a lot of money this way.

-- I discovered that curl still had source code left adjusted for Watcom compilers, even after we removed the support for building with this dead compiler well over a year ago so I went through and cleaned up.
-It made me also realize that BeOS also had similar traces and I subsequently removed those as well.
+- I discovered that curl still had source code left for Watcom compilers, even after we removed the support for building with this dead compiler well over a year ago so I went through and cleaned up.
+It made me realize that BeOS also had similar traces and I subsequently removed those as well.
 Less code is good.
 Especially when the removed code is never used anyway!
 Inspired by having found leftovers for these two legacy systems I wrote up a script that collects and analyzes all defines used in `#if` and `#ifdef` lines in the product code in an effort to find more to clean off.
-  [The result](https://curl.se/mail/lib-2022-01/0048.html) shows that we use no less than 1,154 (!) different symbols in such lines...
+[The result](https://curl.se/mail/lib-2022-01/0048.html) shows that we use no less than 1,154 (!) different symbols in such lines, but I didn't find any more equally obvious targets to clean up...

 ## Blog posts